 To increase intake of iodine, try adding foods that are naturally high in iodine into your diet through the following recipes:

-- Traditional egg salad recipe
+- Traditional egg salad

 - Adding seaweed to or other sea vegetables to miso soup